Frequently Asked Questions

 Do I need to go through DBS checks to volunteer for you?

 It depends on the role you undertake for HIOWAA.
-If you are interested in our schools and youth roles (Be a 999 Hero Representative and LifeLines Ambassador) then yes, you will be required to undertake a DBS check.
+If you are interested in our schools and youth roles (Be a 999 Hero Representative and LifeLines Ambassador) then you will be required to undertake a Basic Criminal Record check.
 The charity will cover all costs associated with this.